Quick Answer

 Registration decides what happens at death: Joint Tenants with Rights of Survivorship (JTWROS) and Tenancy by the Entirety avoid probate, Tenants in Common and individual accounts pass through the estate, and Transfer on Death names beneficiaries directly.
 Day-trading accounts need approval and a risk disclosure.
 Know the ownership, the probate result, and the numbers.

-The whole unit on one sheet: how accounts are registered, who inherits, the day-trading rules, wealth events, and moving accounts between firms.
+The whole unit on one sheet: account registration, inheritance, day-trading rules, wealth events, and account transfers.

 - Individual: one owner; assets pass through the estate (probate) unless a Transfer on Death (TOD) beneficiary exists.